Request demo

 4) Vendor-agnostic PAM integrates with any IAM

-As part of an IAM project, companies often realize they need to categorize their employees into groups for their IAM to work efficiently - if they haven't done so.
 Individuals associated with these groups then get access to different tools based on their roles.
-This removes the burden of granting entitlements per individual each and every time.
+This removes the burden of granting entitlements per individual each and every time, streamlining information access management.

 Moreover, we believe that the IAM you use should be your choice.
 In fact, it doesn't matter how many IAMs you use: our PAM can handle them all.
 You are welcome to partner with any IAM vendor you like, but one of the vendors we can recommend is OneLogin.